lsst-sqre/phalanx/docs/developers/deploy-from-a-branch.rst

 #.
 In the application's page in Argo CD, click on the :guilabel:`Sync` button to redeploy the application from the default branch.

-You can also find your application in the ``science-platform`` Argo CD application and sync it from there to reset the default branch and any other settings you changed.
+Alternatively, you can find the application in the ``science-platform`` Argo CD application and sync it from there to reset the default branch and any other settings you changed.
-Either approach works; use whichever you find more convenient.

 Next steps
 ==========